RowenTey/teybot/README.md

 # TeyBot 🤖

-> Personalized telegram bot for miscellaneous tasks with lightweight HTTP server and CRON worker in Go
+> Personalized telegram bot for miscellaneous tasks with lightweight HTTP server and CRON worker in Go.

 ## 🛠 Getting Started